Direct Access (DA)

 Buying electricity from Electric Service Providers (ESPs)

-important notice icon Note: As of April 1, 2024; Due to DA load space limitations, 2024 DA Lottery participants will be placed on a wait list for any load space that becomes available January 1, 2024 through December 31, 2024.
+important notice Note: As of March 1, 2025: Due to DA load space limitations, 2024 DA Lottery participants, that are awarded a 2025 waitlist number, will be placed on a wait list for any load space that becomes available January 1, 2025 through December 31, 2025.

 What is Direct Access (DA)?